-As many of us have started adjusting to this new normal of remote working and distance learning, it’s up to us to make present ourselves in a fun and colorful way every time we log in to a meeting.
+As many of us have started adjusting to remote working and distance learning, it’s up to us to present ourselves in a fun and colorful way every time we log in to a meeting.
 Google Meet offers a ton of features to interact with your friends and colleagues but can you add visual effects to your background to hide things you don’t want others to see?
 That’s what we’re here to talk about.

 - Can you change your background on Google Meet?

 - Is there a way you can add background effects on Google Meet?

 - What is Google Meet Visual Effects?

 - How to use Visual Effects for Google Meet

 - Can you expect Google Meet to roll out custom backgrounds?